 The paleo diet has jumped to the top of the diet fad list because of its supposed similarity to the diets that our ancestors ate: plenty of meat; and carbohydrates only from vegetables and fruits, instead of grains, which entered our diets only about 10,000 years ago.
 Our ancestors didn’t get the chronic diseases we do today, like obesity and diabetes, so eating what they ate must be the key, right?
 Or so the thinking goes.
 While the paleo diet has received as much criticism (it’s a diet high in saturated fats from meat, associated with higher risk of heart disease and certain metabolic problems) as acclaim, the reasoning behind it — returning to our ancestral eating habits — isn’t necessarily flawed.
 But, there might be a better dietary choice more soundly rooted in science.
-Say hello to microbiota accessible carbohydrates (MACs).
+Say hello to microbiota accessible carbohydrates (MACs) and the MAC diet.

 Do ancient microbes hold the key to better health?